angelalonso/privd/README.md

 # TODO List (in Prio order):

 - Automate config, have the script run with as little config as possible.
-- Make it possible to run using fll path to privd.py.
 - Make it possible to extract GPG key frm privd.py, document process to configure a second machine.